cezarfx/orcoos/README.md

 #### Schema gotcha

-`type`, when used in a schema has special meaning within Mongoose.
+`type`, when used in a schema has special meaning within Orcoos.
 If your schema requires using `type` as a nested property you must use object notation:

 ```js
 new Schema({